 “But it was around 2008 that we started compiling our first set of written environmental guidelines.
 Since then, environmental awareness and concern among our staff has increased considerably, leading to a wealth of new initiatives and concrete actions,” she says.

 Roschier has identified the use of energy and resources, business travel, and waste generation/disposal as areas of significant impact on the environment.
-Having offices in three locations and working across national borders poses environmental challenges.
+Having offices in two locations and working across national borders poses environmental challenges.
 But Roschier has tackled these challenges, for example, by investing in high-quality video conference equipment in all of its offices.
 Meetings and even training sessions are regularly held as videoconferences, helping the firm cut down on business travel.

 The ISO 14001:2004 certification is the environmental management “gold standard” for businesses and other organizations internationally.
 Roschier is the first law firm in Finland, and among the first in Sweden, to receive the certification.